-- Bachelor's degree plus ten years professional level social services experience, including six years as supervisor over two or more professionals - Candidates without a bachelor's degree may combine work experience and college credit to substitute for the bachelor's degree as follows: - o 15-29 semester hours for one year of experience - o 30-44 semester hours for two years of experience - o 45-59 semester hours for three years of experience - o 60-74 semester hours for four years of experience - o 75-90 semester hours for five years experience - o 90 or more semester hours for six years experience - Graduate training with less than a master's degree in social work or behavioral sciences may be substituted for a maximum of one year of the required general experience on the basis of thirty semester hours for one year of experience
+- Bachelor's degree plus three years professional level experience in business Administration, government, law, public administration, planning, or social services.
+Three years of the experience must have been at the advanced journeyman level. - Six years of full time work experience in any field may be substituted for the required bachelor's degree only. - Candidates without a bachelor's degree may combine work experience and college credit to substitute for the bachelor's degree as follows: - o 30-59 semester hours for one year of experience - o 60-89 semester hours for two years of experience - o 90-119 semester hours for three years of experience - o 120 or more semester hours for four years of experience - Graduate work in qualifying fields will substitute for the general experience on the basis of thirty semester hours for one year of experience